Please select a subject, location, or both.

-Our English Tutors in Brighton are all fully-qualified English Teachers, who also offer their skills as high quality home tutors.
-All are subject-specialists, professional, reliable, up-to-date with Examination Boards and the current demands of a changing curriculum.
-Lessons are taught at your home and are scheduled at your convenience; whether weekdays, evenings or weekends.
+Our English Tutors in Brighton are all fully-qualified teachers, who also offer their skills as high-quality home tutors.
+All are subject-specialists, professional, reliable, and are up-to-date with Examination Boards and the current demands of a changing curriculum.
+Lessons are taught at your home or online and are scheduled at your convenience; whether weekdays, evenings or weekends.

 The University of Sussex was opened in 1961 and along with the University of Brighton formed the Brighton and Sussex Medical School in 2003.

 Our teachers come from the local schools in and around Brighton; from Primary, Junior and Secondary Schools; from across the State, Academy, Grammar and Independent School Sectors;including the Independent Roedean School and Brighton College, as well as the state run Varndean College and Longhill High School.